 Cover Letter Advice

 Like the resume, the cover letter is a sample of your written work and should be brief (preferably one page), persuasive, well-reasoned, and grammatically perfect.
-Before crafting your cover letters, review the following tips and consult the sample cover letters.
+Before crafting your cover letters, review the following tips.

 General Cover Letter Tips:

 A good cover letter:

 - Tells the employer who you are and what you are seeking;

 - Shows that you know about the particular employer and the kind of work the employer does (i.e., civil or criminal work, direct client service, “impact” cases, antitrust litigation);

 - Demonstrates your commitment to the work of that particular employer;